Philadelphia Driver Arrested For Leaving 7-Year-Old Student Alone On Running School Bus To Go Grocery Shopping

 — ABC13 Houston (@abc13houston) January 11, 2017

-On Tuesday, Molly Hart, who is a spokesperson for Durham School Services – which is based in Illinois, stated that Henry was released from his employment after his arrest.
+On Tuesday, Molly Hart, who is a spokesperson for Durham School Services – which is based in Illinois — stated that Henry was released from his employment after his arrest.

 In an email, the Cornerstone Christian Academy wrote that they were “grateful to the passerby who first called 911 about the unattended, running school bus and thanked the police officer who stayed with the student and notified the school.”